Ghost-ROM/manifest/README.md

-# GhoshRom #
+# Ghost ROM #

 ## Setting up your build environment ##
-To setup your build environment and sync GhoshRom, please follow the guide below.
+To setup your build environment and sync Ghost ROM, please follow the guide below.

 1) If doing a fresh install, skip to step 2.
 Otherwise, do the following: